Moving Your Small Group Reading Instruction Beyond Guided Reading: Maximizing Every Student's Reading Success (Grades 3-6)

 - Practical ways to move beyond guided reading to better address the instructional needs and interests of readers in grades 3-6

-- Proven strategies to positively impact your reading instruction in-person, online and in hybrid learning environments
+- Proven strategies to positively impact your reading instruction

 - 20+ different small group types to launch small group learning that can be used anytime throughout the school year

 - Small group schedules that can be used to jumpstart and sustain flexible and responsive small groups

 - How to redesign the spaces you have available to maximize small group learning opportunities

 - Time-efficient ways to gather on-the-spot data for making grouping decisions

 - How to pivot, or change up small groups regularly, to meet students’ individual and collective wants and needs

 - Ways to increase the frequency and duration of small group learning experiences by creating teacher-led and student-led small groups

 - Short and long texts that stoke students’ curiosities, inquiries, passions, and interests that can be used with small groups regularly

 - New tips, tools and templates to increase small group learning experiences that are responsive to students’ wants and needs